Tagged: Real Life Examples Probability

 2) Relative Frequency or Empirical Probability or A Posterior Approach

 The proportion of times that an event occurs in the long run when conditions are stable.
-Relative frequency becomes stable as the number of trials becomes large under the uniform conditions.
+Relative frequency becomes stable as the number of trials becomes large under uniform conditions.

 To calculate the relative frequency an experiment is repeated a large number of times say “n” under uniform/stable conditions.
 So if an event A occurs m times, then the probability of the occurrence of the event A is defined by